fpouyez/AdrUtilities/README.md

 # ADR Utilities

-ADR Utilities is a toolset for create and mange your Architecture Decision Records.
+ADR Utilities is a toolset for create and manage your Architecture Decision Records.

 Why another extension ?
 Because it manages multiple ADR directories and follows its own rules for naming and managing content.